Talking to Kids About Racism and ViolenceEn Español

 “Racism is not new,” says Dr. Kenya Hameed, PsyD, a clinical neuropsychologist at the Child Mind Institute.
 “These are ongoing problems.
 It’s going to take all of us changing the mentality and the mindset to work towards a better future and fix them.”

-White parents, she says, can help by addressing race and racism with kids early and often.
+White parents, Dr. Hameed says, can help by addressing race and racism with kids early and often.
 Research shows that even very young children are aware of racial differences, and children can learn harmful lessons about race when it’s not discussed openly.
 It’s helpful for white families to see that minimizing the legacy of racism in our society by avoiding ugly truths does children a disservice.
 Instead, white parents can commit to educating themselves and building conversations about race into kids’ lives early on.

 Be clear, direct and factual